Skip to content

 Parameters

-payload — pointer to structure with email data.
+payload — pointer to a structure with the email data.

 Return Value